-Basic Principle of Blood Volume Analysis
+Basic Principle of Blood Volume Measurement

 The BVA-100 Blood Volume Analyzer quantifies circulating blood volume utilizing the gold standard methodology, the indicator tracer dilution technique.
 A dose of Volumex® Albumin I-131 tracer is injected intravascularly.
 Once the tracer has fully circulated in the bloodstream, a series of small blood samples are drawn.
 The BVA-100 automatically calculates patient blood volume by comparing the concentration of undiluted tracer prior to injection to the tracer concentration diluted in the patient blood samples.